Bouveault–Blanc reduction

 The Bouveault–Blanc reduction is a chemical reaction in which an ester is reduced to primary alcohols using absolute ethanol and sodium metal.
 It was first reported by Louis Bouveault and Gustave Louis Blanc in 1903.
 Bouveault and Blanc demonstrated the reduction of ethyl oleate and n-butyl oleate to oleyl alcohol.
 Modified versions of which were subsequently refined and published in Organic Syntheses.

 This reaction is used commercially although for laboratory scale reactions it was made obsolete by the introduction of lithium aluminium hydride.

 Reaction mechanism

 Sodium metal is a one-electron reducing agent.
-Four equivalents of sodium are required to fully reduce each ester.
+Four equivalents of sodium are required to fully reduce each ester, although two more equivalents are typically consumed in deprotonating the product alcohols to alkoxides.
 Ethanol serves as a proton source.
 The reaction produces sodium alkoxides, according to the following stoichiometry: